umarhassan-mitodl/mas.531-fall-2009/content/pages/assignments.md

 Part 3

 Show refocusing and see-thru effects.
-See examples at the {{% resource_link "c8519aee-be70-4d83-943b-18b924495f2c" "Stanford Light Field Archive" %}}.
+See examples at the [Stanford Light Field Archive](http://lightfield.stanford.edu/index.html).

 Submit all input images, source code and output for each item.
 Use high depth complexity, colorful, point specular (sphere) objects.
 To create multiple camera views, you can also aim at an array of mirrors, put the camera on a robot or x-y platform.
 Be creative with camera configurations, maybe with very large baseline or with a microscope.
 You can also use unstructured positions and use a calibration target (or structure from motion or Photosynth software) to find the positions.

-More projects are described at the Stanford Computer Graphics Laboratory's "{{% resource_link "f6348b0b-357b-4470-8a51-8b339f0b6578" "Light fields and computational photography" %}}" page.
+More projects are described at the Stanford Computer Graphics Laboratory's "[Light fields and computational photography](http://graphics.stanford.edu/projects/lightfield/)" page.

 Other ways to create lightfields include:

 - Flatbed scanner + lenticulars — See Yang, Jason C. "A Light Field Camera For Image Based Rendering."
-Master's Thesis, MIT, 2000. ({{% resource_link "071934f2-b25d-4b54-b497-30e375984c0e" "PDF - 1.7MB" %}})
+Master's Thesis, MIT, 2000. ([PDF - 1.7MB](http://groups.csail.mit.edu/graphics/pubs/thesis_jcyang.pdf))
-- Masks — See Veeraraghavan, A., et al. "{{% resource_link "cf03c235-6642-46f6-a81c-5cf3a0474f80" "Dappled Photography: Mask Enhanced Cameras for Heterodyned Light Fields and Coded Aperture Refocusing" %}}."
+- Masks — See Veeraraghavan, A., et al. "[Dappled Photography: Mask Enhanced Cameras for Heterodyned Light Fields and Coded Aperture Refocusing](http://web.media.mit.edu/~raskar/Mask/)."
 ACM SIGGRAPH 2007.

 ### Assignment 2C: Lightfield Photography (same as 2B) but with Input Photos Rendered in Software